kaya-arro/sc-simplify/README.md

 By the default, the output has the same formatting as the input.
 Alternatively, the `--xml` flag can be enabled to yield a `.xml` file that can be loaded by GAP's `simpcomp` package with the `SCLoadXML` command:

 ```
-$ sc-simplify < my-complex.sc -px > simplified.xml
+$ sc-simplify < my-complex.slcx -px > simplified.xml
 $ gap
 gap> LoadPackage("simpcomp");;
 gap> x := SCLoadXML("simplified.xml");;
 gap> SCHomologyInternal(x);
 ```

-If you would like to use the program with `sage`, small scripts for importing and exporting simplicial complexes in `sc-simplify`'s format to and from `sage` are provided in the file `sage/sc_io.sage`.
+If you would like to use the program with Sage, small scripts for importing and exporting simplicial complexes in `sc-simplify`'s format to and from Sage are provided in the file `Python/sc_io.py`.

 For further usage details, read the help text: `sc-simplify --help`